liuyehcf/BlogSource/_posts/Spring-IoC-源码剖析.md

 			logger.info("Refreshing " + this);
 		}

-		// Initialize any placeholder property sources in the context environment initPropertySources();
+		//Initialize any placeholder property sources in the context environment initPropertySources();

-		// Validate that all properties marked as required are resolvable
+		//Validate that all properties marked as required are resolvable
-		// see ConfigurablePropertyResolver#setRequiredProperties
+		//see ConfigurablePropertyResolver#setRequiredProperties
 		getEnvironment().validateRequiredProperties();

-		// Allow for the collection of early ApplicationEvents,
+		//Allow for the collection of early ApplicationEvents,
-		// to be published once the multicaster is available... this.earlyApplicationEvents = new LinkedHashSet<ApplicationEvent>();
+		//to be published once the multicaster is available... this.earlyApplicationEvents = new LinkedHashSet<ApplicationEvent>();
 	}
 ```